CBD vs CBG: What Are The Differences Between These Cannabinoids?

 Quick recap.
-You have an endocannabinoid receptor system.
+You have an endocannabinoid receptor system that processes and responds differently to CBG vs CBG.
 This system is responsible for maintaining homeostasis, or balance throughout your body.
 When you get enough of the proper nutrients endocannabinoids are produced by your body, and things move along smoothly.
 When you don’t things can go awry.
 Evidenced by the health of the population, most of us don’t get enough of the proper nutrients.

 You’ve heard of THC.
 By now, no doubt you know about cannabidiol or CBD.
 Just as you’re getting comfortable with the uses and benefits of those three letters along comes cannabigerol or CBG.
 WTF?
 Don’t get flustered, read on!

 CBD and CBG are both phytocannabinoids from the hemp plant.

 They work with your endocannabinoid system to help it move towards and maintain balance.
 There’s also CBN, CBC, and as mentioned above many more identified compounds.
 When the cannabinoids are taken together the compounds enhance each other’s benefit; this is known as the entourage effect.
 And research shows isolated cannabinoids can directly target specific issues.

 CBG hasn’t gotten a lot of press

 because it’s found in minuscule amounts in cannabis plants.
 But, without CBG, CBD wouldn’t exist, and neither would a host of other cannabinoids.